 The idea behind all of these precautions is that they make it hard to steal your stuff without waking you up.
 Some people think this means they’ll have to wake up and physically fight off a thief.
 Personally I think most opportunistic thieves will run away at the first sign of trouble, no confrontation necessary.
 Of course it’s up to you to make that call, and you may choose not to confront a thief if you think your personal safety is at risk.

-Just like everything else about bikepacking and touring, preventing theft is a balance and a calculated risk.
+Just like everything else about bikepacking and touring, preventing theft is a balancing act and calculated risk.
 The goal is to reduce risk as much as possible without too much weight, effort, or money.
-We hope to make the right decisions, or at least to get lucky when we don’t.
+We hope to mostly make the right decisions, or at least to be lucky when we don’t.

 It makes sense to take easy precautions, stay aware of our surroundings, and be more cautious when appropriate.
 It also makes sense to relax and trust people a bit more than we might be accustomed to.
 After all, isn’t the desire to experience human goodness part of why we travel by bike in the first place?